 Courses are designed by faculty and the instructional design team to comply with the above definitions.
-Faculty design courses to include sufficient learning activities based on an estimation of time required to meet the associated course learning outcomes.
+Faculty design courses to include sufficient learning activities based on an estimation of time required for an average student to complete assigned activities at a standard which meets the criteria for a passing grade.

 - On-Campus Courses: The credit hour is based on the time a student spends in the classroom, lab, practicum etc. The physical contact hour (a 50-minute period) is augmented with two hours of out-of-classroom work, or time on tasks needed to complete the course.
 Faculty and instructional design teams estimate how long it will take the average student to complete all of the assignments for each week, including reading assignments, research, supplemental videos, quizzes, discussions, project work, etc. - Online Courses: The physical classroom contact time is replaced by virtual activities prepared and/or led by the instructor, e.g., announcements; live or recorded/pre-recorded video sessions; assignments; and technology-enabled lessons and/or activities.
-Faculty and instructional design teams estimate how long it will take the average student to complete all of the assignments for that week, including reading assignments, supplemental videos, quizzes. discussions, group work, etc. Online courses may be defined as synchronous or asynchronous.
+Faculty and instructional design teams estimate how long it will take the average student to complete all of the assignments for that week, including reading assignments, supplemental videos, quizzes. discussions, group work, etc.